Roy Keane ‘in shock’ after being ‘headbutted’ through doors, court told

 He then appeared to leave his seat before making his way to the club level, where he crossed paths with Mr Keane.

-According to the prosecution, Law then made his way to a life area where he delivered a “forceful headbutt” to Keane’s chest.
+According to the prosecution, Law then made his way to a hallway near the Sky Sports studio where he delivered a “forceful headbutt” to Keane’s chest.

 The defendant then fled the scene but was arrested the following day, it was said.